 Because cougars and mountain lions have different hunting ranges, a lot of their prey will be different, too!

 Of course, they will still share some prey, but there are key differences to note.
 For example, mountain lions will usually hunt deer and even elk sometimes.

 Cougars will not have access to elk, as elk are primarily found in the north.
-These animals will mostly prey on birds, sloths, lizards, various rodents, and vicuña (camelid).
+Cougars mostly prey on birds, sloths, lizards, various rodents, and vicuña (camelid).

 Sometimes, they will even prey on the cubs of spectacled bears or alligators.

 In both cases, these cats are obligate carnivores.
 This means that they are only able to get their nutrition from their prey or other meat sources rather than vegetation.

 Both cougars and mountain lions are adept hunters, and will typically hunt anything they feel they can take on.
 This occasionally includes humans, too.

 Since “mountain lion” is the common name given to these animals in the Northern United States, they tend to be associated with colder temperatures.

 The climates they typically live in are colder, and some even live in parts of Canada.
 Because of the climate they live in, the fur of a mountain lion is likely to be thicker and denser.

 Not only that, but they also usually have a little more fat on than to help protect them from the low temperatures.